sanyakalra/Link-Apprenticeship-Exercise-/README.md

 # Link-Apprenticeship-Exercise-
-I am starting to work on it and finish it by tonight
+I am starting to work on it and will finish it by tonight